user354015/lyricScribe/README.md

 ## Future of the project
 This is my first real project and I plan to take good care of it.
 I have [many plans](/roadmap.md) for the future and will do my best to maintain and improve this for as long as possible.
 That being said, I am just some guy doing this on my (limited) free time and cannot make any promises.

+## Credits
+This project would have been impossible without the existance of [LRCLIB.net](LRCLIB.net).
+Please go donate to them if you are able to!